Foil the Flu FAQs

 If I become ill after getting the flu vaccine, what should I do?

 Side effects of the flu shot may include soreness, redness or swelling at the injection site.
 Some may develop headache, fever, nausea, and/or muscle aches typically lasting 1-2 days.
 If you do not feel well after getting the flu vaccine, please contact the COVID-19 Call Center at 301-480-8990.
 A Call Center consultant will instruct you on what steps you should take.
 Serious reactions to the flu shot such as trouble breathing usually develop within minutes or hours after vaccination; in this case, you should get help immediately and call 911.
 If you develop symptoms suggestive of COVID-19, or test positive for COVID-19, please complete the OMS Coronavirus Questionnaire (https://ors.od.nih.gov/oms-covid-screening).

 ↑ Return to the top of the page

 Where can I get more information about flu and COVID-19?

 Additional information about flu and COVID-19 is available through the Centers for Disease Control and Prevention (CDC) at https://www.cdc.gov/flu/symptoms/flu-vs-covid19.htm.

 Will the NIH offer both Covid-19 vaccines and flu vaccines at the same time?

 NIH is currently offering only flu vaccines, beginning September 26.

 Where will the vaccine be offered?

-This year, the NIH main campus will offer vaccines in in Building 10 at the FAES terrace.
+This year, the NIH main campus will offer vaccines in Building 10, CRC 7th Floor Atrium, East Side.
 Please do not show up any earlier than 10 minutes before your scheduled appointment.